MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

   | Mirrored SSD | Parity SSD |
   | Mirrored SSD | Parity HDD |

-  Once these tiers are configured, ReFS use them to deliver fast storage for hot data and capacity-efficient storage for cold data:
+  Once these tiers are configured, ReFS uses them to deliver fast storage for hot data and capacity-efficient storage for cold data:

-  - All writes will occur in the performance tier, and large chunks of data that remain in the performance tier will be efficiently moved to the capacity tier in real-time.
+  - All writes will occur in the performance tier, and large chunks of data that remain in the performance tier will be efficiently moved to the capacity tier in real time.
   - If using a hybrid deployment (mixing flash and HDD drives), [the cache in Storage Spaces Direct](../storage-spaces/understand-the-cache.md) helps accelerate reads, reducing the effect of data fragmentation characteristic of virtualized workloads.
 Otherwise, if using an all-flash deployment, reads also occur in the performance tier.

   > [!NOTE]